Mehbooba (2018 film): Plot

-Meanwhile after completion of successful Interview, in the trek Roshan accidentally finds out a dead body which looks like Afreen, carrying a dairy along with a photograph of Roshan which names him as Kabir.
-Then he reads the dairy written by the girl Madira.
+Meanwhile after completion of successful Interview, in the trek Roshan accidentally finds out a dead body which looks like Afreen, carrying a diary along with a photograph of Roshan which names him as Kabir.
+Then he reads the diary written by the girl Madira.
 Then the story shifts to the Indo-Pakistani war of 1971 in the village of Kandiwara in Jammu and Kashmir.
 In the war Pakistan army occupied the Kandiwara and takes the civilians as hostages.
 In the army a rogue Havaldar tries to molest Madira a hindu villager then Kabir a Muslim Pakistani soldier stops him and bashes him to protect her.
 On the grounds of not following superiors orders he was sentenced to flogging.
 Then having concern for protecting her Madira had started a good relationship with Kabir and soon it turns into a passionate love.
 After observing their relationship the Havaldar having an insatiable lust on Madira warns her to kill Kabir soon by himself in the war.
 Later, the Indian Army recaptures its territories.
 Then in the war Havaldar tries to kill Kabir but in the face off Kabir managed to kill Havaldar then his colleagues support his action by covering up as a death casualty.

 After completion of war Kabir reveals to Madira that it maybe a last meeting for them.
 Then Madira wishes to stay with him forever then Kabir reveals his feelings on her decided to return to the Pakistani borders.
 Later he decided to meet her and crossed the Indian border then started eloping to Pakistan border.
 Then Indian Army stops them and kills Kabir at the same time the land slides are broken down then Madira had died in the cave.
 After reading the diary Roshan realised that it was rebirth of them to regain their love.

 The topic became a sensation in Indian media.
 Hidayatullah doesn't bothers this and completely restricts Afreen by taking her cell phone and house arrested her.
 Meanwhile Roshan recruited as a captain in Indian Army and getting support from his friends, family and entire India including Indian Army except his father who feared for his life.
 Then Afreen contacts Roshan through a telephone and reveals she was in Lahore.
 Then Roshan catches the Samjhauta Express.
 After knowing his arrival to Lahore Nadir and his men searches him in the train.
-When they are about to found him Shubbir comes to his rescue and saves him.
+When they are about to find him Shabbir comes to his rescue and saves him.